anisngazzou/FrontEnd-Task/README.md

 ## Additional Information 📚

 This project includes additional features not explicitly mentioned in the test requirements, such as the chart view for visualizing material properties.
+The project demonstrates the variation of data management methods using different data binding techniques such as props, shared store data with NgRx, and local state data.
+This showcases flexibility and a deep understanding of different state management paradigms in Angular.
-These features demonstrate advanced capabilities and a thorough understanding of Angular and NgRx.
+ These features demonstrate a understanding of Angular and NgRx basics.

 ### Screenshots 📸
 Below are some screenshots demonstrating the responsiveness and key features of the application. *(Insert images here)*